 Internship Option- Students interested in the internship option must meet additional enrollment requirements: passing scores on the California Subjects Examination for Teachers (CSET), have an intern job offer with a public school in the state of California.
-Multiple Subject students must also have passed the Reading Instruction Competency Assessment (RICA).
 This program requires students to have a full-time intern teaching placement, on an internship credential, at a public school district while they are in the program.